On the equivalence between the Wilson flow and stout-link smearing: Introduction

 where $Q^{(k)}_{\mu}(x)$ corresponds to a Lie algebra valued quantity given by

-with the Wilson action in terms of the stout link $U_{\mu}^{(k)}(x)$~\cite{Luscher:2009eq}.
-Therefore, the Euler integration of the Wilson flow can be regarded as a continuous version of the recursive update procedure in the stout-link smearing~\cite{Luscher:2009eq}.
-Moreover, the authors of Ref.~\cite{Alexandrou:2017hqw} had approximately related the smoothing steps defined in various smoothing schemes to the gradient flow time.
-They found that various definitions of the topological charge are highly correlated with a help of perturbative matching relation among different smoothing schemes~\cite{Alexandrou:2017hqw}.
+with the Wilson action in terms of the stout link $U_{\mu}^{(k)}(x)$.
+Based on the expression of Eq.~(\ref{eq:lie_algebra_value}), which was first derived in Ref.~\cite{Luscher:2009eq}, L\"uscher pointed out that the Euler integration of the Wilson flow can be regarded as a continuous version of the recursive update procedure in the stout-link smearing~\cite{{Luscher:2010iy},{Luscher:2009eq}}.

+This idea was followed by Bonati and D'Elia, who carried out a systematic investigation on the numerical equivalence between the Wilson flow and standard cooling for the determination of topological observables~\cite{Bonati:2014tqa}.
+As a subsequent work, a comprehensive comparison was performed among the Wilson flow and various smearing methods including the stout-link smearing in Ref.~\cite{Alexandrou:2017hqw}.
+In these studies the classical $a$-expansion is used to lead the approximate equivalence between the Wilson flow and various smoothing techniques, which is considered to appear at the relatively finer lattice spacing~\cite{{Bonati:2014tqa},{Alexandrou:2017hqw}}.